Cherreads

 Kenji dropped to his knees, gasping.

-The pressure lifted instantly.
+The pressure vanished instantly.

-The woman stepped back slowly.
+The woman stepped back.

 "You anchored," she said.